 Tip #3: Choose a breast pump that travels well.

-Ideally if you’re going to be traveling without your baby, you want a breast pump with a rechargeable battery.
+Ideally if you’re going to be traveling without baby while breastfeeding, you want a breast pump with a rechargeable battery.
 I opted to upgrade from the standard insurance provided model to this breast pump.
 It was small and battery operated, making it super easy to use on the go.

-Be sure to also fully charge your pump before you depart.
+If you’re going to be pumping without baby while breastfeeding, be sure to also fully charge your pump before you depart.
+(Whether it’s for a day or you’re leaving your breastfed baby for weekend or more.)
 Speaking from experience, the whole cordless pump thing is pointless when you’re stuck at the airport and the battery dies on you.

 Note: Breast pump coverage can vary drastically by insurance provider; be sure to check with your doctor and insurance on the process before purchasing.